The Sweet Escape (song): Commercial performance

 In the United States, "The Sweet Escape" debuted at number 93 on the Billboard Hot 100 on the issue dated December 30, 2006.
 Following Stefani and Akon's performance of the song on American Idol in late March 2007, it peaked at number two on the chart dated April 14 behind Akon's subsequent single "Don't Matter", selling 140,200 downloads during that week.
 The song spent 15 consecutive weeks in the top 10 and remained on the chart for over nine months, listed at number three on the Billboard Hot 100 year-end chart.
 The single was successful in mainstream music, topping the Pop 100 and Pop 100 Airplay charts and reaching number two on the Mainstream Top 40 chart.
 It had strong airplay on adult contemporary stations and reached the top five of the Hot Adult Contemporary Tracks and Hot Adult Top 40 Tracks charts.
 The song was nominated for Best Pop Collaboration with Vocals at the 2008 Grammy Awards, but lost to Robert Plant and Alison Krauss' "Gone Gone Gone (Done Moved On)".
 At over 2.1 million downloads, "The Sweet Escape" was the third best-selling digital track of 2007, and Nielsen Broadcast Data Systems listed it as the fifth most played song of the year.

-The song had equal success on Billboards Canadian Hot 100; it reached number two on unpublished versions of the chart, and debuted at number 14 when the chart was introduced during the week of June 2, 2007, the 10th week that "The Sweet Escape" had been listed.
+In Canada, "The Sweet Escape" reached number one on the Canadian Digital Song Sales chart, becoming Stefani's second and latest number-one hit in the country and her second number one from The Sweet Escape, following "Wind It Up".
+Despite the fact that "The Sweet Escape" had already peaked in popularity by the time that the Canadian Hot 100 began publication on March 31, 2007, the song experienced similar success on that chart.
+It reached number two on unpublished versions of the Canadian Hot 100, and debuted at number 14 when the chart was introduced during the week of June 2, 2007, the 10th week that "The Sweet Escape" had been listed.
 The song remained on the Canadian Hot 100 for over six months after the chart was officially introduced.

 "The Sweet Escape" was similarly successful in Europe, topping the Billboard European Hot 100 Singles chart for three weeks in March 2007.
 In the United Kingdom, the song entered the UK Singles Chart at number three, selling 30,000 copies in its first week.
 The following week, the track peaked at number two, giving Stefani her highest-charting solo single in the UK.
 It spent a second consecutive week at number two, selling 23,500 copies.
 The single was successful across continental Europe as well, reaching the top five in France, Hungary, Norway, the Netherlands, and Romania, and the top 10 in Austria, Belgium, the Czech Republic, Finland, Germany, and Switzerland.